Michelle Bauer

-Michelle Bauer (born October 1, 1958) is an American actress, model, and scream queen.
+Michelle Bauer, also credited as Pia Snow, Kim Bittner, and Michelle McClellan, is an American actress, model, and B movie scream queen.

 Early life

-Bauer was born and raised in Simi Valley, California.
+Michelle Bauer was born and raised in Simi Valley, California.
+She was not born Bauer; it is her married name.

 Career

-Bauer was Penthouse magazine's Pet of the Month for July 1981 and also appeared in many other adult magazines during the early to mid 1980s, under a number of different names.
+Bauer was Penthouse magazine's "Pet of the Month" for July 1981 and also appeared in many other adult magazines during the early to mid 1980s, under a number of different names.

-Bauer also starred in the pornographic film Cafe Flesh (1982) under the name of Pia Snow.
-She states that she was happy to appear in the film, and on the covers of other X-rated films, but insisted on a double for the sex scenes.
-Bauer appeared in several other pornographic titles under her Pia Snow moniker, including Bad Girls, Bizarre People, Nightdreams, and others.
+Bauer starred in the pornographic film Café Flesh (1982) under the name of Pia Snow.
+She states that she was happy to appear in the film and on the covers of other films with an X rating, but insisted on a double for the sex scenes.
+Bauer appeared in several other pornographic titles under her Pia Snow moniker, including Bad Girls (1981), Nightdreams (1981), and others.

 Bauer's Penthouse centerfold appearance led to acting for the Playboy Channel and a film try-out for director Fred Olen Ray.
 Ray liked her audition, and offered her the part if she would be willing to dye her hair black.
-Her first B-movie was The Tomb (1986), it would be the first of many.
-Along with Linnea Quigley and Brinke Stevens, Bauer became the most prominent B-movie scream queens in the late 1980s.
+Her first B movie was The Tomb (1986), it would be the first of many.
+Along with Linnea Quigley and Brinke Stevens, Bauer became one of the most prominent B movie scream queens in the late 1980s.
+In addition to multiple films for Ray, she has worked with cult directors David DeCoteau, Jesús Franco and Zalman King and shared the screen with genre stars such as Sybil Danning, Monique Gabrielle, Julie Strain, Lina Romay, George Kennedy, David Carradine, Gunnar Hansen, Paul Naschy and Erik Estrada.

 Her life and career are one of the main subjects of the 2011 documentary Screaming in High Heels: The Rise and Fall of the Scream Queen Era by director Jason Paul Collum.
-She returned for the 2020 follow up Screaming in High Heels: The Reunion which reunited her with fellow actors and subjects Linnea Quigley and Brinke Stevens.
+She returned for the 2020 follow-up Screaming in High Heels: The Reunion which again reunited her with Quigley and Stevens.